 During the ceremony, William and Catherine were seen holding hands.
 It was a beautiful day just like their own wedding on April 29, 2011.

 Princess Eugenie of York tied the knot with her long-time boyfriend Jack Brooksbank at the St. George’s Chapel of Windsor Castle.
-Eugenie traveled to St George’s Chapel in a 1977 Rolls Royce Phantom VI, accompanied by her father, The Duke of York, Andrew.
+Eugenie travelled to St George’s Chapel in a 1977 Rolls Royce Phantom VI, accompanied by her father, The Duke of York, Andrew.

 The wedding service was led by the Dean of Windsor, and, following the couple’s vows, there were performances by Andrea Bocelli and the London Symphony Orchestra and readings from family members including the bride’s sister Princess Beatrice who read an excerpt from The Great Gatsby by F. Scott Fitzgerald.